software-mansion/react-native-gesture-handler/docs/handler-fling.md

 The handler will fail to recognize if the finger is lifted before being activated.
 The handler is implemented using [UISwipeGestureRecognizer](https://developer.apple.com/documentation/uikit/uiswipegesturerecognizer) on iOS and from scratch on Android.

-## Parameters
+## Properties

-See [set of parameters inherited from base handler class](handler-common.md#parameters).
-Below is a list of parameters specific to `FlingGestureHandler` component:
+See [set of properties inherited from base handler class](handler-common.md#properties).
+Below is a list of properties specific to `FlingGestureHandler` component:

+---
 ### `direction`

 Expressed allowed direction of movement.
 It's possible to set ona or many direction in one parameter: